-Graphic design, like any profession, is littered with jargon and terms you may not be familiar with.
-Here are just some of the key terms you should know, and a brief explanation in words you can understand - plus where to go to learn more.
+Graphic design, like any profession, is littered with jargon and phrases you might not be familiar with.
+Here are some of the key terms you should know, with a brief explanation – in words you can understand – of what they mean, plus info on where to go to learn more.

-Vector-based images (such as those created in Adobe Illustrator) are made up of points, each of which has a defined X and Y coordinate.
+Vector-based images (such as those created in Illustrator CC (opens in new tab)) are made up of points, each of which has a defined X and Y coordinate.
 These points join paths to form shapes, and inside these shapes you can add colour fills.
-Because everything is generated based around this, vectors can be resized to any size without any loss of quality.
+Because everything you generate is based around this, vectors can be blown up to any size without any loss of quality.

-When working in Photoshop or Illustrator, you have the option to set your document's colour mode as CMYK, RGB (red, green, blue - for screen output) or other colour modes (but the former pair are the two you really need to know about).
-For more on colour systems, read this article.
+When working in Photoshop or Illustrator, you have the option to set your document's colour mode to CMYK or RGB.
+There are some other colour modes, but CMYK and RGB are the two you really need to know about.

-Because CMYK has a more limited colour gamut than RGB (which is essentially what the eye sees and how screens output) you can experience a loss of colour when converting from RGB to CMYK in these applications.
+RGB stands for red, green, blue, and is used for screen output.
+Because CMYK has a more limited colour gamut than RGB (which is essentially what the eye sees and how screens output), you can experience a loss of colour when converting from RGB to CMYK in these applications.

 Resolution is another key term that is often confused.
 There are two main acronyms used when dealing with resolution: DPI and PPI.

-The former is only of concern when you're creating work for printed output.
-It stands for 'Dots Per Inch' and refers to the number of dots per inch on a printed page.
-Generally, the more dots per inch, the better quality the image - and 300DPI is the standard for printing images.
+DPI is only of concern when you're creating work for printed output.
+It stands for 'dots per inch' and refers to the number of dots per inch on a printed page.
+Generally, the more dots per inch, the better quality the image.
+300DPI is the standard for printing images.

-PPI refers to 'Pixels Per Inch' and, as you'd expect, is the number of pixels per inch in your image.
-If you resize an image in Photoshop - making it larger - you will increase the number of pixels per inch (with Photoshop making up the data) and you will lose quality.
-There's an excellent explanation here.
+PPI stands for 'pixels per inch' and, as you'd expect, refers to the number of pixels per inch in your image.
+If you make an image larger in Photoshop, you will increase the number of pixels per inch (with Photoshop making up the data) and you will lose quality.
+There's an excellent explanation here (opens in new tab).

-Bear in mind that resolution only applies to raster graphics - because vectors do not work in pixels.
-And for a comprehensive guide to printing terms, this app will serve you well.
+Bear in mind that resolution only applies to raster graphics, because vectors do not work in pixels.